ged/ged/README.md

 ### The .plan at the moment

-- Learn Elixir
+- Make a wireless mesh workflow-oriented communications system for warfighters
-- Find some project that I can use to accomplish the previous
+- Wrest control of curation and federation of information away from the establishment
-- Finish ontology-based class system
+- Finish work on an ontology-based class system
 - 47
 - Embrace the terror